-This Corn and Avocado Bean Salad comes together in 10 minutes, and is great to keep on hand in the fridge.
-It’s filling, healthy, and delicious, and pairs with lots of main courses like Carne Asada or Grilled Chicken Breast.
+This Corn Avocado Black Bean Salad comes together in 10 minutes, and is great to keep on hand in the fridge.
+It’s filling, healthy, and delicious, and pairs with lots of main courses like Carne Asada, Turkey Burgers, and Grilled Chicken Breast.

 This is one of those recipes that I truly eat all the time.

 As much as I love to eat elaborate and complicated things sometimes, I also need quick fixes that I can keep in the fridge to nosh on.

 I usually rotate between a bunch of the recipes in the salad section of my recipe index, with Coleslaw, Mexican Street Corn Salad with Black Beans, and Greek Zucchini Salad being a few of my favorites.

 Since they’re not lettuce-based recipes, they’re all sturdy enough to last a couple days in the fridge.

 And there is still a lot of freshness in this dish, with some help from pantry staples like chickpeas and black beans.

 Let it sit for 10 minutes before serving – This is the type of salad that will benefit from being made slightly ahead of time, so the flavors can meld.
 But don’t worry if you need to serve it right away, it will still be delicious!

 Use the freshest ingredients possible – Because we are using some canned ingredients here, we really need the other ingredients to be of peak freshness.
 Flavor deteriorates as fresh ingredients age, so try to use the freshest herbs and citrus.